METEO 3 Lesson 7 Images

 Text description of the infrared satellite image.

-The image is a satellite view showing a spiraling weather system over the northeastern Pacific Ocean, near the Pacific Northwest coastline.
+The image is a satellite view showing a low pressure system over the eastern Pacific Ocean, near the Pacific Northwest coastline.
 The cyclone is rotating counterclockwise, characterized by swirling cloud formations.
-Two main conveyor belts are indicated on the image: a yellow line labeled "Warm Conveyor Belt" arcs northeastward from the cyclone toward the coast, while a blue line labeled "Cold Conveyor Belt" extends horizontally across the northern part of the image.
+Two main conveyor belts are indicated on the image: a yellow line labeled "Warm Conveyor Belt" arcs northeastward toward the cyclone from the coast, while a blue line labeled "Cold Conveyor Belt" extends horizontally across the northern part of the image, curving southward around the western side of the low.
 The outlines of the coastal regions and the US states are marked in purple.
 A speech bubble near the top left corner contains text describing cloud-top temperatures.
+A textbox is featured and reads "Note the difference in cloud-top temperatures that marks the edge of the warm conveyor belt".

 precipitation